morkeltry/S3-demo/README.md

 You can return to this page at the same URL, but this won't make the Analyzer rescan.
 To reach the option to Rescan, you need to click on a 'finding' in the lists in one of the tabs.
 If you don't have any 'findings', it means your bucket is secured against public access (but also means that you'll need to delete and recreate the Analyzer in 'Analyzer details' if you want to force a rescan).

+##### AWS is allowing access, but the last security gateway (CORS) is in your customers' browsers
 In the `picUrls` array `main.js`, comment out the local filename and add a string to the array containing the picture's URL.
 Now when you access index.html in your browser, the page should try to fetch the picture from the bucket.
-Nothing will show in the browser, however - check why not by opening the browser console. you should find a CORS error (if you find some other error, go back and check your edits to `main.js`).
+Nothing will show in the browser, however - check why not by opening the browser console.
+You should find a CORS error (if you find some other error, go back and check your edits to `main.js`).
 This is one more layer of security we need to deal with, but this one comes from your browser.
 Even so, we deal with it in the AWS console.
 Add this CORS policy in the CORS tab:
 ```
 <?xml version="1.0" encoding="UTF-8"?>